-In a Multi threading environment, thread scheduler assigns processor to a thread based on priority of thread.
+As we already know java being completely object-oriented works within a multithreading environment in which thread scheduler assigns the processor to a thread based on the priority of thread.
 Whenever we create a thread in Java, it always has some priority assigned to it.
-Priority can either be given by JVM while creating the thread or it can be given by programmer explicitly.
+Priority can either be given by JVM while creating the thread or it can be given by the programmer explicitly.

-Accepted value of priority for a thread is in range of 1 to 10.
-There are 3 static variables defined in Thread class for priority.
+The accepted value of priority for a thread is in the range of 1 to 10.

 - public final int getPriority(): java.lang.Thread.getPriority() method returns priority of given thread.

 - public final void setPriority(int newPriority): java.lang.Thread.setPriority() method changes the priority of thread to the value newPriority.
 This method throws IllegalArgumentException if value of parameter newPriority goes beyond minimum(1) and maximum(10) limit.

 t1 thread priority : 5 t2 thread priority : 5 t3 thread priority : 5 t1 thread priority : 2 t2 thread priority : 5 t3 thread priority : 8 Currently Executing Thread : main Main thread priority : 5 Main thread priority : 10

 - Thread with the highest priority will get an execution chance prior to other threads.
 Suppose there are 3 threads t1, t2, and t3 with priorities 4, 6, and 1.
 So, thread t2 will execute first based on maximum priority 6 after that t1 will execute and then t3.

 - The default priority for the main thread is always 5, it can be changed later.
 The default priority for all other threads depends on the priority of the parent thread.